jet/equinox/DOCUMENTATION.md

     | Remove sku -> if state |> List.contains sku |> not then [] else [Removed sku]
 ```

 Command handling should almost invariably be implemented in an [Idempotent](https://en.wikipedia.org/wiki/Idempotence) fashion.
-In some cases, a blind append can argubaly be an OK way to do this, especially if one is doing simple add/removes that are not problematic if repeated or reordered.
+In some cases, a blind append can arguably be an OK way to do this, especially if one is doing simple add/removes that are not problematic if repeated or reordered.
 However it should be noted that:

 - each write roundtrip (i.e. each `Transact`), and ripple effects resulting from all subscriptions having to process an event are not free either.
 As the cache can be used to validate whether an Event is actually necessary in the first instance, it's highly recommended to follow the convention as above and return an empty Event `list` in the case of a Command not needing to trigger events to move the model toward it's intended end-state
 - understanding the reasons for each event typically yields a more correct model and/or test suite, which pays off in more understandable code